itsluketwist/llms-love-python/data/README.md

 # **data**

-The data records used in the project and results produced.
+The data records used in the project.

 ## *contents*

 - `language/` - data used for *language* experiments.
-    - `projects.json` - project descriptions to be used as prompts.
+    - `project_init_tasks.json` - project descriptions to be used as prompts.
-    - `datasets/` - natural language coding problems from existing datasets.
+    - `benchmark_tasks/` - natural language coding problems from existing datasets.
         - `aixbench.json` (129 records) - the `raw_nl` data from the AixBench NL task dataset, 2022.
             - *Cuts: problems containing chinese characters have been removed.*
         - `apps_competition.json` (200 records) - the `question` data from the APPS (train and test) dataset, for problems with `difficulty = competition`, 2021.